5th Appellate District Division 2

 He practiced law for nine (9) years at McBrayer, McGinnis, Leslie & Kirkland in Lexington before becoming a partner at Thomas, Stidham & Acree.
-In 1998, he went solo until his appointment and election to the Court of Appeals in 2006, where he has served ever since.
+In 1998, he went solo until August 2006 when he was appointed to the Kentucky Court of Appeals, filling the unexpired term of retiring Judge Julia K. Tackett.

-A frequent CLE presenter, Judge Acree received the KBA’s Thomas B. Spain Award for Outstanding Service to Continuing Legal Education in 2014 and, in 2018, the University of Kentucky College of Law named Judge Acree its Distinguished Jurist.
+He participated in the American Inn of Court Amity Visit to the original Inns of Court in London, England, in October 2019.
+A frequent CLE presenter, Judge Acree received the KBA's Thomas B. Spain Award for Outstanding Service to Continuing Legal Education in 2014 and, in 2018, the University of Kentucky College of Law named Judge Acree its Distinguished Jurist.
+On the national level, Judge Acree served as President of the National Center for State Courts' Council of Chief Judges of the State Courts of Appeal, 2022–2023.

-He authored an inspiring article for the KBA’s Bench & Bar entitled, Pro Bono: Getting to the Heart of a Little Latin, (Bench & Bar Vol. 77, No. 5 p.24 (Sept.
+Since 2018, he has served on the Judicial Conduct Commission.
+He authored an inspiring article for the KBA's Bench & Bar entitled, Pro Bono: Getting to the Heart of a Little Latin, (Bench & Bar Vol. 77, No. 5 p.24 (Sept.
 2013)), and a more scholarly work, Non-Cooperation Provisions in Settlement Agreements After Kentucky Bar Association v.
 Unnamed Attorney (Bench & Bar Vol. 79, No. 1, p.
 8 (Jan.
 2015)).

 Kentucky Court of Appeals